newcarp/emergencekey-firmware/README.md

-# EmergenceKey — ESP32-S3 BLE → USB HID Bridge
+# EmergenceKey: Use a ESP32-S3 BLE as USB HID Bridge

 A **phone or laptop becomes a wireless keyboard and mouse**.